 India: The Increasing Violence Against Sikhs

-Despite being the world’s largest democracy, India has been repeatedly chastised for its reputation as a country that violates the human rights and liberties of those subject to its jurisdiction.
+Despite being the world’s largest democracy, India has repeatedly faced criticism for violating the human rights and liberties of those under its jurisdiction.
 As the administration of Prime Minister Modi launched a crackdown against Waris Punjab De (WPD), the wounds left by “Operation Blue Star,” a military operation that resulted in the deaths of thousands of Sikhs in 1984, remained fresh.
 Along with Muslims and Christians, the Rashtriya Swayamsevak Sangh (RSS)-affiliated Bharatiya Janata Party (BJP) is now targeting Sikhs in India.
 In stark contrast to Gandhi and Nehru’s vision of a secular India, the Modi government’s treatment of minorities is indicative of its desire to transform India into a Hindu state.

 Waris Punjab De: The Crackdown